gillian-modlists/gillian-modlists.github.io/docs/the_elder_scrolls_v_skyrim_special_edition.md

 - [Store Page (GOG)](https://af.gog.com/game/the_elder_scrolls_v_skyrim_special_edition)
 - [PCGamingWiki](https://www.pcgamingwiki.com/wiki/The_Elder_Scrolls_V:_Skyrim_Special_Edition)

-The notoriously broken Bethesda release(tm).
+The notoriously broken Bethesda release:material-trademark:.
 Thankfully, mods can fix this mess once again.
 Bless the PC modding community.

 ## Game Settings { data-search-exclude }
 Use [Bethini Pie](../tools/#bethini-pie) for configuration - it has nice and optimized presets aswell as more options to configure your game.